westonstearns/Kaggle-Python-Tutorial/chapter1.md

 ---
 title       : Raising anchor
-description : Insert the chapter description here attachments :In this first chapter you will be introduced to DataCamp's interactive interface and the Titanic data set.
-Once you're familiar with the data, you make your first predictions using survival rate, gender data, as well as age data. slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+description :In this first chapter you will be introduced to DataCamp's interactive interface and the Titanic data set.
+Once you're familiar with the data, you make your first predictions using survival rate, gender data, as well as age data. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

 --- type:NormalExercise xp:100 skills:1